deepak2837/Deepak2837/README.md

 - 👀 I’m interested in entreprenurship
 - 🌱 I had been working on my startup, but I've recently taken a break.
 - ✨ i have made some projects and deployed on heroku some of them are
--    (a full fledged blogging website ,ecom-backend-api,a online cake-shop and scholarship-website )
+- ✨ (a full fledged blogging website(Medgloss),ecom-backend-api's,online cake-shop and scholarship-website )
 - 📫 How to reach me ...peenu000@gmail.com

 <!---